 Types of shots

 There is no hard or fast rule here; it's down to you and your creative vision of what you are trying to achieve.
-To get you started, I've given some examples to start you off on your deer rut photography journey.
+To get you started, I've given some examples to start you off on your wildlife photography journey on shooting deer rut.

 This style of the image will capture the subject in its surroundings and will give a broader context to the story of the photographic message you are trying to convey